-My experience in criminal law spans about 35 years and includes professional experiences that most lawyers in South Australia can not lay claim to, namely, being a Police Prosecutor and then a Defence Lawyer, and then a Magistrate working in the Adelaide, Port Adelaide, Elizabeth and Tanunda Magistrates Courts, to name just a few.
-If you want a lawyer who really knows their way around the Magistrates Courts then come see me for a free first interview.
+As a criminal lawyer my experience spans about 35 years and includes professional experiences that most lawyers in South Australia cannot lay claim to, namely, being a Police Prosecutor, a Defence Lawyer, and then a Magistrate working in the Adelaide, Port Adelaide, Elizabeth and Tanunda Magistrates Courts, to name just a few.
+If you want a criminal lawyer who really knows their way around the Magistrates Courts then come see me for a free first interview.

-If it is important to you to really know about your lawyer, then you can listen to my interview by Richard Fidler on the ABC.
+Want to know more about your criminal lawyer?
+Listen to my interview with Richard Fidler on the ABC.

 Conversations with Richard Fidler

 So yes, I have a vast amount of knowledge and experience to offer you and I can give you low cost, sound legal advice on matters such as:

 - Drug related offending, including trafficking or importation.
 (Growing cannabis at home – can you lose your home?)

 - Sexual offences, including historical allegations of sexual abuse.
 (What if an allegation of rape or other sexual misconduct is made against you?)